 Five signs it's time to bring in an MSSP

 Most businesses don’t wake up one morning and decide to outsource their security.
 The decision usually creeps up on them — a close call, a worrying audit, or simply the realization that no one is actually watching.
-Here are five signs it’s time to bring in a managed security services provider (MSSP).
+Here are five signs it’s time to bring in a managed security services provider (MSSP), and how to tell which ones apply to you.

 1. No one is monitoring outside business hours

 Attackers know when your team logs off.
-Ransomware is often deployed overnight or on long weekends precisely because no one is watching.
-If your security coverage ends at 5pm, you have a gap an attacker can drive straight through.
+Ransomware is often deployed overnight or on long weekends precisely because no one is watching — by Monday morning, the damage is done.
+If your security coverage ends at 5 p.m., you have a gap an attacker can drive straight through.

 2. Your IT team is stretched thin